Dr. Pratim Sengupta

 Pratim is a Professor of Learning Sciences and STEM Education at the University of Calgary's Werklund School of Education.
 Until Oct 2019, he also held the Research Chair of STEM education.
 He co-directs the Mind, Matter & Media Lab along with Dr. Marie Claire Shanahan.

-My research projects are largely collaborative with Dr. Marie-Claire Shanahan and graduate student members of the Mind, Matter & Media Lab.
+Current research projects are largely collaborative with Dr. Marie-Claire Shanahan and graduate student members of the Mind, Matter & Media Lab.
 A big focus of this work is Public Computing.
-My computing installations (all collaborative) have been installed at the Museum of Modern Art - NYC (Cullman Research Center), and Telus SPARK (Calgary), Studio Bell - Canada's National Music Center (Calgary), and the Banff Center for Arts and Creativity (Banff).
+Computing environments that we have developed have been installed at the Museum of Modern Art - New York (Cullman Research Center), and Telus SPARK (Calgary), Studio Bell - Canada's National Music Center (Calgary), and the Banff Center for Arts and Creativity (Banff).

 I serve as an Executive Editor of Cognition and Instruction and a Senior Editor (STEM Education) for the Oxford Research Encyclopedia of Education.